Trent Lands Plan

 Building off previous plans (including the 1964 Mater Plan and the 2006 Endowment Lands Plan) and community feedback, the Trent Lands Plan was created in 2013.
-Using this framework and its guiding principles, Trent University is moving forward with developing parcels of the endowment lands to ehance the long term viability of the University; to futher the economic, recreational, social and cultural development of the region; and to provide desirable amenities for our nighbours.
+Using this framework and its guiding principles, Trent University is moving forward with developing parcels of the endowment lands to enhance the long term viability of the University; to further the economic, recreational, social and cultural development of the region; and to provide desirable amenities for our neighbours.

 In the News